AIxRead

 Pronunciation of 'Tillandsia'

 The word 'Tillandsia' refers to a genus of plants commonly known as air plants.
-It is pronounced as /tɪˈlændziə/ or /tɪˈlændʒə/ in English.
-The name originates from the Swedish botanist Elias Tillandz.
+It is pronounced as 'tɪˈlændziə' or 'tɪˈlændʒə' in English, with emphasis on the second syllable.
+These plants are native to the Americas and are known for their ability to grow without soil.

 Word Origin